Did you know you can create an entire blog post without doing any typing?

 An awesome transcriptionist makes my life so much easier.

 Sometimes I’m driving or just don’t feel like typing, but I get a brilliant idea for a new, action-packed blog post.
-I can simply record myself speaking using my phone or iPad, then send the recording to my transcriptionist.
-I save myself a lot of time from having to type out all my thoughts later — that is, if I even remember them later!
+I can simply record myself speaking using my phone or iPad, and then send the recording to my transcriptionist.
+I save myself a lot of time from having to type out all my thoughts later — that is if I even remember them later!

 4 Reasons I Use General Transcriptionists

 1. Typing takes time.
 I’m not the fastest typist, and I’m not a transcriptionist myself.
 So for me, it’s much faster to edit a transcription to make it sound better as a blog post than it is to write all my thoughts first and then edit it.
-It takes me about 75% less time creating blog posts this way.
+It takes me about 75% less time to create blog posts this way.

 2. Google can find me.
 If I wanted to include a video as a blog post ’cause maybe I didn’t feel like writing, I still need to include text with that video to make it indexable by search engines.
 Does that mean I need to write a whole separate blog post?
 Nope!
 Just have the video transcribed, then use the transcript to help me write a post — OR just use the transcript as the post.

 3. Not everyone wants to watch videos or listen to podcasts.
 I’ll admit it.
 I never, ever listen to podcasts or watch videos myself.
 It takes too much time, I like the quiet, and I just love to read!
 I know there are millions of other reading lovers out there, so I like to make sure my content is available to them — especially because I write a proofreading-focused blog.